ggreen/rabbitmq-dotNet-showCase/README.md

 ## Environments or Input Properties

-Thise module uses the [ConfigSettings](https://github.com/imani-solutions/Imani.Solutions.Core.DotNet/blob/master/API/Util/ConfigSettings.cs) object from the open source [Imani Solutions DotNet API](https://github.com/imani-solutions/Imani.Solutions.Core.DotNet).
+This module uses the [ConfigSettings](https://github.com/imani-solutions/Imani.Solutions.Core.DotNet/blob/master/API/Util/ConfigSettings.cs) object from the open source [Imani Solutions DotNet API](https://github.com/imani-solutions/Imani.Solutions.Core.DotNet).
-This supports getting string, numbers or encrypted passwords properties from input arguments or environment variables.
+This supports getting string, numbers, secrets or encrypted passwords properties from input arguments or environment variables.

 You can set the properties using an environment variable or input argument (prefixed with --PROPERTY_NAME).